rndware/tic-tac-toe/README.md

 - Written in React/Redux/Typescript
 - Use of functional components where possible
-- Optimised table rending using `React.memo`
+- Optimised component rendering using `React.memo`
 - Unit tested with BDD where possible
 - Styled using Sass modules with BEM syntax
 - Used Material UI for icons / inputs and buttons